Gather Operation

 -

-Preserve Document Structure: Utilize the
+Preserve Document Structure: Use

 -